 Employees whose jobs require the use of PPE, including respirators, will do so in accordance with instructions from supervisors.

-The chart at left shows various face covering/mask options.
+The chart below discusses various face covering/ mask options.

 Use and care of face coverings:

 Putting on the face covering/disposable mask